Looking for an environmentally-friendly roof? You’re not alone.

 What Are The Environmentally Friendly Options?

-If you’re willing to overlook the downsides, there are a variety of eco-friendly roofing materials to choose from and here are a few to consider.
+If you’re willing to overlook the downsides, there are a variety of eco-friendly roofing materials from which you can choose.
+Here are a few options you should consider.

-- Cool Roof – This roof resists the sun’s heat and keeps your home cooler, which can lower your energy bills if you live in a hot climate.
+- Cool Roof – This roof resists the sun’s heat and keeps your home cooler.
+This cooling action can lower your energy bills if you live in a hot climate.

 - Recycled Shingles – These shingles are made from recycled materials that form a solid roof that’s easy to maintain and eco-friendly as well.